-What with the UK's departure from the European Union, together with the impact of the coronavirus pandemic on global money markets, it is hard to remember a time of greater economic uncertainty.
+It is hard to remember a time of greater economic uncertainty.
 With increasing job uncertainty and increasing costs, businesses and household incomes are coming under increasing pressure.
 At the same time, public bodies urgently seek ways to balance their books which for many may mean reducing services and a refocusing of priorities.
 Nonetheless, the recently updated Glasgow City Region Economic Strategy (Dec 2021) sets out priority actions to deliver on a vision that by 2030, Glasgow City Region will have the most innovative, inclusive and resilient economy in the UK.